timporter/casio-fx-mandelbrot/README.md

 ### Controls

-After a draw is complete you can then pan around with the D-Pad, or use the numbers 1-9 to zoom into the corresponding section of the screen (same as keypad layout).
+After a draw is complete you can then pan around with the D-Pad, or use the numbers 1-9 to zoom into the corresponding section of the screen (arranged the same as keypad layout, eg, 5 will zoom to the centre, 7 will zoom to the top left).
 Use the subtract symbol to zoom out.
 Any other key will force a re-draw of the current location.

-While drawing a progress bar is drawn along the top of the screen, once the bar disappears the program is awaiting the next key press.
+The in progress draw is rendered to the screen but while drawing is happening a progress bar is also displayed along the top, once the bar disappears the drawing is completed and the program is awaiting the next key press.

+Note that the 'busy' indicator (small square at top right of screen) will always be present even when the drawing has stopped and key press is being awaited.

 ## Code notes